alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-energy-related-goods-technology-and-services.markdown

 - oil exploration or production in waters deeper than 150 metres in the offshore area north of the Arctic Circle
 - shale fracking
 -
+###If you signed your contract before August 2014
+-
 You can still apply for a licence if you agreed to provide the following services before 1 August 2014:

 - drilling